-INTRODUCTION: Objectives: This study was conducted with the aim of determining the status of using social networks and its relationship to emotional intelligence among nursing students.
+INTRODUCTION: This study was conducted with the aim of determining the degree and type of use of electronic social networks and the relationship to emotional intelligence among nursing students.

-METHODS: This descriptive-correlational study was conducted on 406 students of the Faculty of Nursing and Midwifery of Tabriz University of Medical Sciences who were selected by census method.
-The data gathering tool was a researcher-made demographic questionnaire, a questionnaire on the status of social network use, and the Siberia Scherings standard emotional intelligence questionnaire.
-Data were analyzed using SPSS software version 16, descriptive statistics and inferential statistics using Pearson correlation coefficient.
+METHODS: This descriptive correlational study included 406 students of the Tabriz University of Medical Sciences Faculty of Nursing and Midwifery who were selected using the census method.
+The data gathering tools were a researcher-made demographic questionnaire, a questionnaire on Internet-based social network use, and the Siberia Scherings Emotional Intelligence Standard Questionnaire.
+The data were analyzed using SPSS for Windows, Version 16.0 (SPSS Inc., Chicago, IL, USA), descriptive statistics, and inferential statistics, using the Pearson correlation coefficient.

-DISCUSSION AND CONCLUSION: Due to the negative relationship between the use of virtual space and emotional intelligence and the positive effect that the emotional intelligence component can have in establishing a proper relationship between nurse and patient, university authorities should have special consideration of students using virtual networks and help to protect them against damages caused by their sharp edge.
+DISCUSSION AND CONCLUSION: Due to the negative relationship between the use of virtual space and emotional intelligence and the positive effect that the emotional intelligence component can have in establishing a proper relationship between nurse and patient, university officials should consider methods to guide safe and appropriate student use of virtual networks.